-MATH 200 Foundations of Mathematics (3 hours).
-MATH 257 Discrete Mathematics (3 hours).
-MATH 263 Analytic Geometry and Calculus II (5 hours).
-MATH 264 Analytic Geometry and Calculus III (3 hours).
-MATH 300 Introduction to Numerical Analysis (3 hours).
-Any MATH course of 3 or more credit hours numbered 300 or higher.
+MATH 200 Foundations of Mathematics (3 hours) MATH 263 Analytic Geometry and Calculus II (5 hours) MATH 264 Analytic Geometry and Calculus III (3 hours) Any MATH course of 3 or more credit hours numbered 300 or higher EXCEPT: MATH 330, MATH 345, and MATH 473.

-Math courses designated may not be applied toward general honors by any students whose degree program specifically lists those courses as requirements for graduation.
+Math courses designated may not be applied toward General Honors by any students whose degree program specifically lists those courses as requirements for graduation.
 This restriction does not apply to students with a double major.